11 William Montacute-June 1355

 ‘I have been told that you would accept any conditions the Prince might impose.’

 Ximene’s eyes flashed and she wrung her hands so hard that her knuckles turned white.
 ‘No, my Lord.
 What do you think the Prince and I discussed during the dinner at Muret?
 How pretty the stars were?
 The elaborate lighting scheme?
-No we were discussing the possibility of a dynastic marriage.
+No!
+We were not even discussing the possibility of a dynastic marriage.
 The Prince wants to remove the Franks from the lands of Occitan, but that is nothing to do with religion.
 It is only concerned with improving the security of Aquitaine.
 He does not have marry me to do that, we agreed to explore other options.’

 The Earl took a deep breath.
 ‘But…’